ubcctf/ubcctf.github.io/_posts/2021-08-25-corctf-smogofwar.md

 ## tl;dr

-Beat a chess bot in "Smog of War" a variant of chess (almost?) identical to the Fog of War variation of chess by using sending a different move than the played move to the bot by sending a custom move to the server.
+Beat a chess bot in "Smog of War" a variant of chess (almost?) identical to the Fog of War variation of chess by sending two different moves to the server.

 ## Description

 misc/smogofwar; strellic ; 7 solves / 497 points

 Hey, I made a chess website to play my favorite variant, smog of war!
 Why don't you check it out and play against my AI.
 He has some nasty surprises, but if you beat him I'll give you a flag.. good luck :)